ymadoff/ryba/xasecure/hive.coffee.md

           write: write
           eof: true
         , (err, written) ->
-          return next err if err
+          return next err, ctx.PASS if err or not written do_install()
-          do_install()
       do_install = ->
         ctx.execute